-The Company operates through its two wholly-owned subsidiaries, VAL and Supra, both based in the Okanagan Valley of British Columbia.
-VAL was incorporated under the Business Corporations Act of the Province of British Columbia on April 14, 2014, holds a Health Canada Dealer's License and is undergoing an expansion and additional licensing in anticipation of commercial cannabis production.
+The Company operates through its three wholly-owned subsidiaries, Valens Agritech Ltd ("VAL"), Supra THC Services Inc. ("Supra") and Valens Farms Ltd. ("Farms"), all based in the Okanagan Valley of British Columbia, Canada.
+VAL was incorporated under the Business Corporations Act of the Province of British Columbia on April 14, 2014, holds a Health Canada Dealer's License.
 Supra was incorporated under the Business Corporations Act of the Province of British Columbia on December 10, 2015 and is a Health Canada licensed cannabis testing lab providing sector-leading analytical and proprietary services to Licensed Producers and ACMPR patients.
+Farms was incorporated under the Business Corporations Act of the Province of British Columbia on July 19, 2018 to hold the Company's interest in its joint venture project with Kosha Projects Inc.

-Both subsidiaries are involved in a collaborative research partnership with BC-based universities UBC Okanagan and Thompson Rivers to explore the vast range of bio products that can be made from cannabis plant materials.
+Val and Supra are both involved in a collaborative research partnership with BC-based universities UBC Okanagan and Thompson Rivers to explore the vast range of bio products that can be made from cannabis plant materials.
 Supra, in collaboration with Thermo Fisher Scientific (Mississauga) Inc., is developing a "Centre of Excellence in Plant Based Medicine Analytics" at the Company's 25,000 square foot facility located on two acres in Kelowna, B.C.

 The Company operates in two related Health Canada-licensed business segments involved in the scientific research of phytopharmaceutical material, specifically producing cannabis and cannabis related products.
 VAL's Dealer's License allows for the possession of cannabis and related active ingredients to conduct research and possess, produce and package cannabis and cannabis derivatives.
 It can also undertake research and begin development of products for future market opportunities.
 Supra's Dealer's License allows for the possession of cannabis and related active ingredients, as well as the production of extracts for the purpose of analysis.
-Additional capabilities are under application designed to enhance commercialization.